 Stay at:The Cottage– a cosy, old-world cottage on the edge of the Lake District National Park and the perfect base for a walking holiday.
 Your pooch can enjoy some time at peaceful Coniston – accessed by a spectacular drive over Hardnott and Wrynose.

 Length of walk: 3.5 miles.

-PetsPyjamas mascots Rufus and Heidi loved their walk up Catbells when they visited the Lake District.
+PetsPyjamas mascot Kiki loved her walk up Catbells when she visited the Lake District.
 A straightforward ascent, the walk starts from the car park near Hawse End.
 Although one of the more miniature mountains – once you reach the summit, Catbells will still treat you and your canine companion to stupendous views across Derwentwater.

 Length of walk: 9 miles.

 The second highest mountain in England at 3,120 feet and famous for its twin peaks – Helvellyn offers a slightly easier walk than Scafell but is not one for vertigo-suffering pooches.
 Start from the car park at Swirls where you’ll enjoy views of the Thirlmere Reservoir.
 The climb is steep but once you reach the summit, the views of Lake Ullswater and the local area are breathtaking.